Xceptance/XLT/README.md

     * Only if you want to run the XLT unit tests:
         * [chromedriver](https://chromedriver.chromium.org/)
         * [geckodriver](https://github.com/mozilla/geckodriver)
-    * Only if you want to build the XLT documentation:
+    * Only if you want to build the legacy XLT documentation:
         * [Jekyll](https://jekyllrb.com/)

-## Building XLT
+## Build Steps

 To create the XLT distribution archive `xlt-X.Y.Z.zip`, run the following command.
 If all went well, the archive can then be found in folder `target/dist`.